Luis Garavito: 1990s

 Garavito provided for the household by paying for meals and other means, such as bringing a television.
-He remained hostile, however and entered a fight with his girlfriend's 15-year-old son for wanting to watch the local news.
-Luz Mary subsequently evicted Garavito, who derided her son as disrespectful and rude, and had also damaged a gold chain she had gifted to him.
-Later that year on Christmas Day, Luz Mary received a gift from a visiting friend, which prompted an angry, drunken phone call from Garavito who stated that he "didn't like those faggots" visiting as he feared they would steal her generosity from Garavito.
+He remained hostile however, and entered a fight with his girlfriend's 15-year-old son for wanting to watch the local news.
+Luz Mary subsequently evicted Garavito for this and for damaging a gold chain she had gifted Garavito.
+Later that year on Christmas Day, Luz Mary received a gift from a visiting friend, which prompted an angry, drunken phone call from Garavito who stated that he "didn't like those faggots" visiting as he feared they would steal her generosity from him.
 After being informed he was no longer welcome, Garavito appeared the next morning shouting obscenities and threats while grabbing at Luz Mary's throat, prompting her and the family to hide at a neighbor's house.
-After several hours, Garavito left an apology note asking for her forgiveness, and noting his "damage" to their household.
+After several hours, Garavito left an apology note asking for forgiveness for his "damage" to their household.
 Nicknamed "Conflict" by locals, Garavito was frequently seen drunk and drifting from town to town as he outwore his welcome, often due to his domestic disputes with co-workers, abuse of his girlfriends, and general inability to behave normally.
-His erratic behavior reportedly left him unable to develop meaningful relationships, despite living with two different women in Pereira at the time of his arrest.
+His erratic behavior reportedly left him unable to develop and maintain close relationships.